Invest Like the Best with Patrick O'Shaughnessy

 For the full show notes, transcript, and links to mentioned content, check out the episode page here.

-Founder's Field Guide is a property of Colossus, Inc. For more episodes of Founder's Field Guide, visit joincolossus.com/episodes.
+Invest Like the Best is a property of Colossus, LLC.
+For more episodes of Invest Like the Best, visit joincolossus.com/episodes.

 Stay up to date on all our podcasts by signing up to Colossus Weekly, our quick dive every Sunday highlighting the top business and investing concepts from our podcasts and the best of what we read that week.
 Sign up here.